 - Compact combine harvesters for small-scale farming

-- Climate variability requires timely harvesting
+- Climate variability requiring timely operations

-Combine harvesters help solve several key challenges:
+Combine harvesters help address multiple farming challenges:

 - Reduce harvesting time significantly